 Which activities or groups are you involved in on campus?

-I am the Vice President of the Phi Alpha Theta history club, and I work at the library on campus.
+I am the Vice President of the Phi Alpha Theta history club.

 Have you had any internship or student work opportunities at VCSU?

 I work at the library on campus, where I am lucky enough to be assigned projects that pertain to my career goals.
 For example, I’m working with microfilm and old newspapers from our archives right now, and some other projects I work on is book repair and putting together book displays.
 The full-time library staff are very accommodating and thoughtful in placing me with archives projects when they can, which has helped to enrich my resume for internships and grad schools I’ve applied to.